Institute of Directors: Structure and key people

 The IoD is made up of regional divisions and branches across the UK which serve as the local point of contact for IoD members.
 At the national level, the IoD is governed by a board and a council, which serves as the voice of IoD members.

 Barbara, Lady Judge became the IoD's first female chairman in May 2015.
 She promised to champion women and work to boost the number of women in senior executive positions across British business.
 In September 2018, she left the organisation under controversial accusations of racism and bullying.
-She was succeeded by Charlotte Valeur who stood down in August 2020 due to constraints on her time and rumours regarding opposition to a plan to quit the Pall Mall headquarters.
+She was succeeded by Charlotte Valeur who stood down in August 2020 because of constraints on her time and rumours regarding opposition to a plan to quit the Pall Mall headquarters.
 Patrick Macdonald was appointed as the new chair in March 2021.

+Timothy Melville-Ross, previously chair of Nationwide Building Society, was the IoD's director-general from 1994 to 1999.

 Stephen Martin was the director-general until early 2019, having succeeded Simon Walker in October 2016.
-Stephen Martin was a vocal supporter of Brexit and following his sudden exit from the IoD in January 2019 just two month's before the UK's scheduled exited the EU Jonathan Geldart was appointed as the IoD's new director-general in October 2019.
+Martin was a vocal supporter of Brexit.
+Following his sudden departure from the IoD in January 2019, two months before the UK's scheduled exit from the EU, Jonathan Geldart was appointed as the IoD's new director-general in October 2019.